saattrupdan/naturalselection/README.md

 ### Step 6: Selection of mutation pool

-The mutation pool is chosen uniformly at random in contrast with the other two pools, as otherwise we would suddenly be more likely to ``mutate away'' many of the good genes of our fittest organisms.
+The mutation pool is chosen uniformly at random in contrast with the other two pools, as otherwise we would suddenly be more likely to "mutate away" many of the good genes of our fittest organisms.
 The default `mutation_rate` is 20%.

 ### Step 7: Mutation